denlahodnyi/time-tracker/libs/prisma/README.md

 pnpm build
 ```

-Migrations must be used from "backend" folder to grab required env variables
+Migrations and seeding be used from "backend" folder to grab required env variables